CodedRubyChan/DERQZ-FanTL/README.md

 - Luden @levelzeroib (Discord)
 - RubyX_Coded/CodedRubyChan/ME @rubyxcoded (Discord)

+# BUGS
+- Opening the Gallery gets you stuck in a Loading Loop (not tested if it's a consistent problem or only with me or single cases)

 # INSTALLING THE PATCH - Emulator

 1. Download the Patch as Source Code: